Dynamic filters

 The order of the filters can be changed by moving the mouse on the top of the this icon , then dragging the filter and dropping it at the desired position.
 In the example below, the “Pathogenicity class” filter has been moved to the top position:

-Note: If existing filters with ACMG rules do not work, you will see an error message returned, like the following:
+Please note that if existing filters with ACMG rules do not work, you will see an error message returned, like the following:

 In this case you should edit (as shown above) the filter, by adding the rules you would like to have from the available options.